westonwill/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 - Business acumen (substantive expertise)
 - Plus: Communication skills

-**Check:** Insert 1-2 guiding questions to ensure students are comprehending the material.
+**Check:**

+- What do you think are the most important qualities for a data scientist?
+- Can you think of any other quality/skill we have not mentioned?

 - What is your field of expertise?
 - Do you use tools such as Excel, Stata, R, Python?